sahilmalhotra0510/io/active.md

-Hi again, we currently have 25 active team members.

-Pick one of the 12 ML to-do and I'll loop you in with others involved in that area.
+You can pick one of our Python to-do's and I'll loop you in with others involved in that area:

 https://model.earth/data-pipeline/timelines/training/naics

-Our LLM chat work will be taking place in this fork of Chatbot UI which will allow us to use NLP while interacting with 100 LLM APIs.

-You can fork our Earthscape Chatbot UI instance: https://model.earth/earthscape/app
+Also fork our Earthscape Chatbot UI instance: https://model.earth/earthscape/app

 And let me know your area of interest in our Data Commons repo:

 https://model.earth/data-commons/dist

-Looking forward to Thursday, thanks for getting involved!
+Looking forward to working with you!